 Alarm stickers by Tubik

 Mascots are personified characters which easily add personification to the interface.
 They become a kind of communicators between the interface and the user.
 Mascots contribute much to the voice and tone of the website or app and can even become a metaphorical face of a product.
-Symbolic nature of these images makes them memorable: they breathe in life into the interactions.
+The symbolic nature of these images makes them memorable: they breathe in life into the interactions.

 Trello Mascot by Alexey Kuvaldin

 Sometimes, UI illustrations have the primary goal to entertain users.
 You may say it has nothing to do with functionality – and that may be right.
 But it deals directly with emotions and aesthetic satisfaction.
-Who said that beauty, style or just fun could not be a reliable factor retaining users?
+Who said that beauty, style or just fun could not be a reliable factor in retaining users?

 In his book Designing for Emotion, Aarron Walter says “We’ve been designing usable interfaces, which is like a chef cooking edible food.
 Certainly, we all want to eat edible foods with nutritional value, but we also crave flavor.
 Why do we settle for usable when we can make interfaces both usable and pleasurable?”
 Illustrations have a strong power of adding beauty, emotion and even storytelling to everything they touch.
 And that makes them worth considering as a powerful way to amplify user interfaces.